 Kingmakers of Seattle is an elective program for Black male middle school and high school students, referred to as Kings, taught by Black male facilitators.
 Kingmakers supports the cultural, historical, social, and emotional needs of young Black boys and teens as it relates to their identity.
-The program is offered at four Seattle Public Schools More schools: Aki Kurose, Asa Mercer, and Denny International Middle Schools and Interagency Academy.
+The program is offered at six SPS schools: Aki Kurose, Asa Mercer, and Denny International Middle Schools, Interagency Academy, Franklin, and Cleveland High Schools.

 Seattle Public Schools and the City of Seattle’s Department of Education and Early Learning (DEEL) launched Kingmakers in 2017 to engage, empower, and encourage young Kings in a brotherhood-centered program.

-Kingmakers is structured around Khepera, an African-centered curriculum that emphasizes studying Black history, increasing literacy, building self-esteem, and offering academic mentoring.
-Facilitators participate in professional development to better teach and reach Black males.
-In the 2017-18 school year, more than 60 hours of culturally relevant professional development was provided.
+Kingmakers is structured around KOO Curriculum, an African-centered syllabus that emphasizes studying Black history, increasing literacy, building self-esteem, and offering academic mentoring.
+Every year, facilitators participate in professional development to better teach and reach Black males.

 The program directly supports the district’s strategic plan Seattle Excellence, which is laser focused on supporting Students of Color who are furthest away from educational justice, beginning with African American boys and teens, in three of its focus goals: culturally responsive instruction, welcoming and safe schools, and inclusive and authentic engagement.

 Since its launch in 2017, Kingmakers has supported the brilliance and excellence of Black boys and teens.
-115 Black male Seattle Public Schools More students participated in Kingmakers in the 2017-18 school year.
-Partners at DEEL observed improved regular school attendance and passing of core courses among participating Kings.
+Well over 200 Black male SPS students participate in Kingmakers each school year.
+Our partners at DEEL consistently observe improved regular school attendance and passing of core courses among participating Kings.

 Marcus Bradford, Aki Kurose Middle School